Adjusting to College

 What kind of counseling services does the UCPS provide?

 The UCPS provides individual, group, consultative, and referral services for Lehigh graduate and undergraduate students.
 Individual counseling at the UCPS is usually short-term and time-limited and students who require ongoing long-term individual therapy typically make arrangements to see therapists in the local private sector.
 However, because the psychotherapy groups offered at the UCPS are generally ongoing and not time limited, you may want to discuss this option with your child if long-term counseling is needed.
-Limited psychiatric services are available for students actively participating in regular therapy at the UCPS.
 Contact the Lehigh University Health Center 610-758-3870 or UCPS for more information.